 What is LDL Cholesterol?

-LDL cholesterol, often referred to as “bad” cholesterol, is a type of lipoprotein that carries cholesterol through the bloodstream.
+LDL cholesterol, often referred to as "bad" cholesterol, is a type of lipoprotein that carries cholesterol through the bloodstream.
 High levels of LDL cholesterol can lead to plaque buildup in arteries, increasing the risk of heart disease and stroke.
-The Friedewald equation provides a way to estimate LDL levels when direct measurement is not available, which is particularly useful in routine health screenings.
+The Friedewald equation provides a historical way to estimate LDL levels when direct measurement is not available.
+It was widely used in routine lipid panels; newer Martin/Hopkins or Sampson/NIH equations are now preferred.

 How to Calculate LDL Cholesterol?